Tamsweg District: Geography

-The area of the Lungau plateau is 1,019.69 km², with a population of 21,283 (May 15, 2001), and population density 21 persons per km².
+The area of the Lungau plateau is 1,019.65 km2, with a population of 20,437 (Jan.
+1, 2023), and population density 20 persons per km2.
 It is located within the Central Eastern Alps, confined by the Hohe Tauern (High Tauern) range in the west, the Niedere Tauern (Low Tauern) in the north, and the Gurktal Alps (Nock Mountains) in the south.

 The region is separated from the Salzburg Pongau region by the Radstädter Tauern Pass crossing the Niedere Tauern.
 In the south, the Katschberg Pass road leads to the neighbouring state of Carinthia.
 Since 1974, the Tauern Autobahn underpasses both ranges via the Tauern Road Tunnel and the Katschberg Tunnel.
-In the east, the upper Mur River, originating near Muhr, flows towards Murau in Styria, accompanied by the narrow-gauge Taurach Railway and the Mur Valley Railway.
+In the east, the upper river Mur, originating near Muhr, flows towards Murau in Styria, accompanied by the narrow-gauge Taurach Railway and the Mur Valley Railway.

 Beside some pastoral economy, Lungau largely depends on tourism.

 Administrative divisions

-The district is divided into 15 municipalities, three of them are market towns.
+The district is divided into 15 municipalities, four of them are market towns.